-- (1) "State" and "local government" include any agency or other entity thereof (including any public institution of higher education), but not any Indian tribe. - (2) A "public" institution of higher education is defined as one that is owned, controlled, or directly funded (in whole or in substantial part) by a State or local government.
+- (1) "State" and "local government" include any agency or other entity thereof, but not any institution of higher education or any Indian tribe. - (2) A "public" institution of higher education is defined as one that is owned, controlled, or directly funded (in whole or in substantial part) by a State or local government.
 (Such a public institution is considered to be a "government entity," and its officials to be "government officials.") - (3) "Program or activity" means what it means under title VI of the Civil Rights Act of 1964 (see 42 U.S.C.
 2000d-4a). - (4) "Immigration status" means what it means under 8 U.S.C.
 1373 and 8 U.S.C.
 1644; and terms that are defined in 8 U.S.C.
-1101 mean what they mean under that section 1101, except that "State" also includes American Samoa. - (5) "DHS" means the U.S. Department of Homeland Security. - B. Nothing in this condition shall be understood to authorize or require any recipient, any subrecipient at any tier, any State or local government, any public institution of higher education, or any other entity (or individual) to violate any federal law, including any applicable civil rights or nondiscrimination law.
+1101 mean what they mean under that section 1101, except that "State" also includes American Samoa. - (5) Pursuant to the provisions set out at (or referenced in) 8 U.S.C.
+1551 note ("Abolition ... and Transfer of Functions"), references to the "Immigration and Naturalization Service" in 8 U.S.C.
+1373 and 1644 are to be read as references to particular components of the Department of Homeland Security (DHS). - B. Nothing in this condition shall be understood to authorize or require any recipient, any subrecipient at any tier, any State or local government, any public institution of higher education, or any other entity (or individual) to violate any federal law, including any applicable civil rights or nondiscrimination law.